piyushkumarg/driffle-backend-assignment/README.md

 - JSON Web Token (JWT) for authentication
 - dotenv (for environment variable management)
 - cookie-parser (for handling cookies)

+## Application Structure
+The application follows a MVC architecture.

+- Controllers: Responsible for manage user authentication and note-related operations, respectively.

+- Models: Define the data structure for MongoDB, represent the schema for user information and notes.

+- Routes: Express routes handle incoming HTTP requests and delegate them to the appropriate controllers.

+- Middleware: Custom middleware, such as authentication middleware.

 ## Setup in Local Environment